ovh/docs/pages/web_cloud/web_hosting/github_integration_webhosting/guide.en-asia.md

 As the message states, [delete your Git association](#deleteGitAssociation) first before detaching your domain name.

-### Configure Git
+### Configure GitHub

 Log in to your [OVHcloud Control Panel](/links/manager), go to the `Web Cloud`{.action} section, click `Hosting plans`{.action}, then choose the name of the web hosting plan concerned.
 Select the `Multisite`{.action} tab.
-In the table that appears, identify the row corresponding to the directory you want to configure with Git.
+In the table that appears, identify the row corresponding to the directory you want to configure with GitHub.
 Click the `...`{.action} button, then `Configure Git`{.action}.

 ![Multisite](/pages/assets/screens/control_panel/product-selection/web-cloud/web-hosting/multisite/configure-git-button.png){.thumbnail}

 The following information is displayed:

 - SSH key: If you have not already done so, [save your SSH key in your GitHub account](#linkSSHKey).
-- Deposit: Address of your Git deposit.
-This field is grayed out because you cannot change the address of the Git repository.
-To change the Git repository URL, you must [remove Git association from your directory](#deleteGitAssociation) and then [associate directory to Git](#associateGitRepo) again.
+- Deposit: Address of your GitHub deposit.
+This field is grayed out because you cannot change the address of the GitHub repository.
+To change the GitHub repository URL, you must [remove Git association from your directory](#deleteGitAssociation) and then [associate directory to Git](#associateGitRepo) again.
 - Branch: Name of the branch of the GitHub repository.
 You can edit this field.
-- Webhook URL: If you want to optimise your deployments on Git, [configure the webhook on GitHub](#configureWebhook).
+- Webhook URL: If you want to optimise your deployments on GitHub, [configure the webhook on GitHub](#configureWebhook).

 ### Latest deployment information